 "Well," Dad said, "I hope you know that your Mum and I will always love and support you, no matter what." he said, glanced at John, and looked back to me as he continued.
 "From what I can see, John seems to feel the same way as your Mum and I"

 "As long as you're happy and you're not hurting anyone," Mum added, "then we're happy as well."

 "Of course," Dad continued, "I can't say we aren't concerned, but our concern is because there are difficulties and even dangers with being gay in present society.
 I'm sure you're already aware of at least some of the problems, but anyway, we can talk about that later.
 First though...
 You know we respect your privacy, but we'd like to ask you some questions.... and I'm sure you know the usual 'house rule' that applies?"

-I nodded 'yes'.
-Though it was more like a 'house convention' than a 'house rule', I knew he meant that I did not have to answer anything, but if I chose to answer then I wouldn't tell lies.
-This convention applied to my parents as well as to John and myself, and when Mike was here it applied to him as well.
-From the way both my parents were dealing with this I guessed that they had already given considerable thought to my sexuality.
-I thought that the forthcoming questions might even have been rehearsed in advance, so I mentally braced myself.
+I nodded 'yes', and although it was more like a 'house convention' than a 'house rule', I knew he meant that I did not have to answer anything, but if I chose to answer then I wouldn't tell lies.
+This convention applied to my parents as well as to John and myself, and when Mike was here it applied to him too.
+From the way both my parents were dealing with this I guessed that they had already given considerable thought to my sexuality, and I thought that the forthcoming questions might even have been rehearsed in advance, so I mentally braced myself.